BIOL3272-5272/biostats2020/README.md

 **Assignments**

 Links to assignments and Canvas submission links.
-Each markdown file contains material for one submission.
-For new submission links, add markdown files with the naming scheme `year-month-day-assignmentXX.md`.
+This page can be updated by modifying the markdown file under `_pages/assignments.md`. ~~Each markdown file contains material for one submission.
+For new submission links, add markdown files with the naming scheme `year-month-day-assignmentXX.md`~~.

 **Additional Resources**